 - Scripts that manipulate browser history to prevent using the "back" button.

 - Anything using social engineering or phishing to steal information.

 - Elements that make it look like the user is clicking to manipulate a user into clicking.

 - Malware of any sort present on the site.

 - Anything that makes a page looks like it's trying to scam users, steal information, deliver malware, or otherwise commit some fraud is banned.

-Other AdSense Eligibility Requirements To boost Your Chances of Getting Approved
+Other AdSense Eligibility Criteria to boost Your Chances of Getting Approved

 Other eligibility requirements listed below are not stated in Google's documentation, but they can be a reason why your site is rejected when you apply.
 At the same time, it can be a reason why your site is approved.
 So, it's a good idea to have these things in place before applying for Google AdSense.
 That way, you can be sure of getting approved without any issues.